 To ensure your ePortfolio gives you the greatest benefit, keep your information up-to-date.
-Think about how you are going to achieve this.
+Think about how you are going to achieve this:

-- Set aside half an hour every Friday to add the week's achievements to your ePortfolio. - After a major event (e.g. conference, presentation, project), take time to reflect on your experience and add an entry about it to your ePortfolio. - At the end of each month, spend an hour browsing through your ePortfolio.
+- Set aside half an hour every Friday to add that week's achievements to your ePortfolio. - After a major event (e.g. seminar, lecture, assignment, performance), take time to reflect on your experience and add an entry about it to your ePortfolio. - At the end of each month, spend an hour browsing through your ePortfolio.
 Consider whether there are any new experiences or artefacts you could add to it as evidence of your learning or skills.